Comparative study of methodologies to compute the intrinsic Gilbert damping: interrelations, validity and physical consequences: Microscopic Theory

+The paramagnetic band structure is described by $\hat{H}_0$ within a multi-orbital tight-binding parametrization.
+An effective local electron-electron interaction within the mean-field approximation is included in $\hat{H}_\text{xc}$, which is responsible for ferromagnetism.
+We also account for spin-orbit interaction through $\hat{H}_\text{SOI}$, and the interaction with external static magnetic fields via $\hat{H}_\text{ext}$.
+The explicit forms of all the terms are given in Appendix~\ref{appx:theory}.

-In this work, we investigate the different methods to compute the intrinsic Gilbert damping utilizing the prototypical bulk magnets Fe (bcc), Co (fcc) and Ni (fcc), and also a square lattice of Co, corresponding to the fcc(001) plane with the same nearest-neighbor distances as in its bulk fcc form.
-The tight-binding parameters were obtained by fitting band structures from first-principles calculations up to second nearest neighbors~\cite{Papaconstantopoulos:1986hr}, within the two-center approximation~\cite{Slater:1954hi}.
-For simplicity, we consider the spin-orbit interaction and the local effective Coulomb interaction only on the $d$ orbitals, with $U=\SI{1}{\electronvolt}$~\cite{Janak:1977ce,Himpsel:1991ea,Sasoglu:2011ch} for all systems, and the spin-orbit strengths $\lambda_\text{SOI}^\text{Fe}=\SI{54}{\milli\electronvolt}$\cite{Guimaraes:2015fl}, $\lambda_\text{SOI}^\text{Co}=\SI{70}{\milli\electronvolt}$, and $\lambda_\text{SOI}^\text{Ni}=\SI{133}{\milli\electronvolt}$\cite{Thonig:2017jf}.
-The magnetic ground state is found by performing a self-consistency procedure enforcing charge neutrality for the bulk materials~\cite{Costa2010}.
-For the Co monolayer case, the total number of electrons is decreased to $n=8$, as the remaining charge spills into the vacuum (which we are not explicitly taking into account within the model).
+In this work, we investigate the different methods to compute the intrinsic Gilbert damping utilizing the prototypical bulk magnets Fe (bcc), Co (fcc) and Ni (fcc), and also square lattices corresponding to the (001) planes of those materials, with the same nearest-neighbor distances as in its bulk forms.

+For simplicity, we consider the spin-orbit interaction and the local effective Coulomb interaction only on the $d$ orbitals, with $U=\SI{1}{\electronvolt}$~\cite{Janak:1977ce,Himpsel:1991ea,Sasoglu:2011ch} for all systems, and the spin-orbit strengths $\lambda_\text{SOI}^\text{Fe}=\SI{54}{\milli\electronvolt}$~\cite{Guimaraes:2015fl}, $\lambda_\text{SOI}^\text{Co}=\SI{70}{\milli\electronvolt}$~\cite{Thonig:2017jf}, and $\lambda_\text{SOI}^\text{Ni}=\SI{133}{\milli\electronvolt}$~\cite{Thonig:2017jf}.
+The magnetic ground state is found by self-consistently enforcing charge neutrality for the bulk materials~\cite{Costa2010}.
+For the monolayer cases, the total number of electrons in the atomic plane is decreased to $n=7.3$ (Fe), $n=8.1$ (Co) and $n=9.0$ (Ni), as the remaining charge spills into the vacuum (which we are not explicitly taking into account within the model).
 The ground-state properties (spin moment $M$, orbital moment $M_\ell$ and magnetic anisotropy energy $K$) obtained within this framework are listed in Table~\ref{table:gs}.
-The easy axis for all the bulk systems and the monolayer were found to be along the (001) direction.
-We emphasize that our goal is not to achieve the most realistic description of the electronic structure of these materials, but rather to define concrete case studies that allow us to compare the different methods to compute the Gilbert damping.
+The easy axis for all the bulk systems and the monolayers were found to be along the (001) direction.
+We emphasize that our goal is not to achieve the most realistic description of the electronic structure of these materials, but rather to define a concrete set of cases that allow us to compare the different methods to compute the Gilbert damping.